devops-community/mean/README.md

 You will need to adapt the task definition as per your requirements:

-- `domain`: what domain you will use to access the application
 - webhooks `path`: if you want to be able to automatically trigger the build on POST request
 - other config if needed